Atharva-Rege/Atharva-Rege/README.md

 # Hi there, I'm Atharva! 👋

 ## 🚀 About Me
-I am an aspiring Computer Science Engineer with a strong interest in Machine Learning, Deep Learning, and Deep Generative Modeling.
+I am an aspiring Computer Science Engineer at the National Institute of Technology Karnataka, Surathkal, with a strong interest in Machine Learning, Deep Learning, and Deep Generative Modeling.
 My passion lies in optimizing large-scale ML models and exploring the boundaries of AI.

 ## 🔬 Research & Interests
 - **Machine Learning & Deep Learning**: Deep Generative Modeling, Generative Adversarial Models, Diffusion Models, Transformer-based Models, Image Processing, Natural Language Processing